jermbo/Talks/Underutilized/UnderutilizedCSS.md

 ## Custom Properties

-CSS Custom properties, aka CSS Variables, are custom names that can store values to be referenced through out your code.
+CSS Custom Properties, aka CSS Variables, are custom names that can store values to be referenced throughout your code.
 There are some really cool features and key differences between preprocessor variables.

 ### CSS Custom Property vs Sass Variable